FuelLabs/fuel-merkle/docs/test-specs/sparse_merkle_tree_tests.md

 smt.update(b"\x00\x00\x00\x00", b"DATA")
 smt.delete(b"\x00\x00\x00\x00")
 root = smt.root()
-expected_root = 'e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855'
+expected_root = '0000000000000000000000000000000000000000000000000000000000000000'
 expect(hex_encode(root), expected_root).to_be_equal
 ```
 ---

-### Test Root Update 2 Delete 1
+### Test Update 2 Delete 1

 **Description**:

 Tests the root after performing two update calls followed by a subsequent delete call on the first key.
 By deleting the second key, we have a tree with only one key remaining, equivalent to a single update.
-This test expects a root signature identical to that produced by [Test Root Update 1](#test-root-update-1).
+This test expects a root signature identical to that produced by [Test Update 1](#test-update-1).

 **Inputs**:

 1. Update the empty tree with leaf key `0u32` (4 bytes, big endian) and leaf data `"DATA"` (bytes, UTF-8)
 2. Update the empty tree with leaf key `1u32` (4 bytes, big endian) and leaf data `"DATA"` (bytes, UTF-8)
-3. Delete from the tree leaf key `1u32` (4 bytes, big endian)
+3. Delete leaf key `1u32` (4 bytes, big endian) from the tree

 **Outputs**: